Medicare Part A & B

 Medicare Part B covers medical costs, outpatient services, doctors office visits, etc. Part B has a premium that is paid to Social Security.
-The base monthly premium for Part B starting in 2022 is $170.10.
-The Medicare Part B deductible is $203 in 2021 and $233 in 2022.
+The base monthly premium for Part B starting in 2024 is $174.70.
+The Medicare Part B deductible is $240 in 2024.
 Eligibility for Part B is the same as Part A.

 Medicare Part C (Medicare Advantage)